DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/Instructions_READ_ME.md

 # Troubleshooting/FAQ’s

-Formatting and Exporting your DXA scan reports
+## Formatting and exporting your DXA scan reports

-Can I name my scans whatever I want?
+### Can I name my scans whatever I want?

 No. The patient or participant ID’s can be any alphanumeric sequence but cannot contain spaces.
 The naming format for each DXA report is PatientID_Visit#_ScanType.
 This format is how the DXA2 will correctly identify, transform, and merge your DXA report data.
 As noted in our publication, the time required to reconfigure and/or resave DXA reports using this format is minimal but is a necessary step to successfully use the DXA2.

 I did a scan not listed in Table 1 and don’t know how to save it.
 The DXA machine has a variety of capabilities (e.g. aortic calcification) not listed in Table 1 in the instructions.
 If this is the case, please email the administrator at DXA2@health.missouri.edu and they will work with you directly.